09th Dec 2024 By Tennor

 Tibetan food is an important part of Tibetan culture.
 Here is the Tibetan food you must try in Tibet.

-The average elevation of Tibet is 3500 meters in height above sea level.
-Tibet is cold and rarefied air all year round.
+The average elevation of Tibet is 3500 meters above sea level.
+The air in Tibet is cold and rarefied all year round.
 It isn’t easy to cultivate rice and vegetables in this extreme weather.Â

-Nowadays, many farmers in Tibet start cultivating vegetables and fruits in the greenhouse.
-But most of them were import from other cities in China.Â
+Nowadays, many farmers in Tibet are starting to cultivate vegetables and fruits in greenhouses.
+But most of them are imported from other cities in China.Â

 In most of the cities in Tibet, you will find International cuisine (Western, Indian, Nepalese) with English menus.
 But you must try some local Tibetan foods while you travel in Tibet.Â

 These five points are just a brief introduction to the Tibetan cousins.
-But the food culture in Tibet needs to be further excavated and learned.
+However the food culture in Tibet needs to be further excavated and learned.

 For most parts, it is pretty basic, serving a large amount of Tsampa (the roasted barley flour) and endless cups of Tibetan butter tea.
 They are the staple food of Tibet, and you will have a chance to taste them while you are in Tibet.Â

-Tibet food king restaurant offers various Tibetan foods for the tourist around the world.
+Tibet Food King Restaurant offers various Tibetan foods for tourist around the world.

-Butter tea and Sweet tea are traditional Tibetan drink.
-They are all made from dairy product.
+Butter tea and Sweet tea are traditional Tibetan drinks.
+They are all made from dairy products.
 When a guest visits, the host will pour a cup of Butter tea hospitality.Â

-However, Sweet tea is more prevalent in the local Tibetan restaurant nowadays because modern people are busy with their lives and work, and they don’t have time to make breakfast.
+However, Sweet tea is more prevalent in local Tibetan restaurants nowadays because modern people are busy with their lives and work, and they don’t have time to make breakfast.
 So, people prefer to go to the Tibetan restaurant for sweet tea and Tibetan noodles.

 Besides some of the big cities in Tibet, 2/3 of the areas were Nomads and Farmers.
 In these areas, the staple diet consists of Yak meat and mutton (fresh or dried).Â